Applying to the nursing program

 Submit the completed nursing program application and all required supporting documentation in one complete packet.
 All materials must be received at the WCC Registration/Records Office by the deadline.
 Your packet should include:

 - Completed Application for Selective Entry Admission form

 - Completed Applicant Checklist

 - Official transcripts from all previously attended colleges where you earned credits that may apply to the RN program

 - A minimum grade of B (3.0 grade point) is required in each prerequisite.
+BIOL& 241 and BIOL& 242 (Anatomy & Physiology 1 and 2) must be completed within 5 years of nursing application due date.
 General education courses - PSYC& 100, BIOL& 160, CMST, 10 credits of Humanities - may be accepted with any passing grade.
 General education courses are not considered in the scoring of your application to the Nursing program.

 - Receipt for the $12 purchase of a Washington State Patrol Background check through the WCC Business Office

 - Personal Statement including Smarter Measure results (see details on application form)

 - Documentation showing you are a currently Nursing Assistant - Certified, in Washington State.